 Browsers to avoid

-While some browsers claim to be secure against vulnerabilities, they also abuse your privacy by collecting private data, including your browsing history, which is often shared with third parties and advertisers.
+While some browsers claim to be secure against vulnerabilities, they may also be abusing your privacy by collecting your data, which is often shared with third parties and advertisers.
 First up on the offender list is Google Chrome.

-In a previous article, we even covered how Chrome scans files on your computer.
-While it may be secure against exploits, Chrome is absolutely not worth the privacy tradeoff and handing over your data to Google.
+While it may be secure against exploits, Chrome is not worth the privacy tradeoff and handing over your data to Google.

 Microsoft Internet Explorer/Edge

 Edge is another browser that’s offered by a data collection behemoth: Microsoft.